robertgagnon726/ai-codegen/README.md

 - **model**: The OpenAI model that you'd like to use.
 You can find a list of models available [here](https://platform.openai.com/docs/guides/rate-limits).
 You'll notice the are different models available for different tiers.
 You can find which tier your account is [here](https://platform.openai.com/settings/organization/limits)
 - **outputFilePath**: The filepath you'd like your generated file to show.
 The default is `generated-tests.md`.
 Make sure you add this path to your `.gitignore`.
 - **testFramework**: The test framework that your project uses.
 This could be `jest`, `vitest`, etc...
+- **testInstructions**: This is the file where you can tweak the generated tests.
+Don't like the way it's mocking your tests?
+Add some markdown to highlight how these should look in your tests.

 ## Usage